pnerg/monitoring-playground/README.md

 ```
 Refer to the [scrape configuration docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for further details.

 ## Zipkin
+Zipkin has a UI (see link below) allowing you to find traces exported by your app.
+The service listens to port `9411` on the local host, this is the port to send traces to.

 ## Local links
 When starting the services these can be accessed via the following adresses: